Skip to main content

 Wrap your application with SpiceFlowProvider and configure your wallet provider:

-import { SpiceFlowProvider } from "@spicenet-io/spiceflow";
+import { SpiceFlowProvider } from "@spicenet-io/spiceflow-ui";

 function App() {